Organoids, spheroids, and complex living systems

 - Predictions on the industry landscape, key applications, and pace of clinical adoption for organoids over the next five years

-Join the online roundtable discussion to expand your understanding beyond the scientific complexity, and hear how to successfully transition organoids, spheroids, and powerful 3D models from the lab bench into high-throughput screening environments to truly deliver the next generation of life sciences and drug discovery research.
+The online roundtable discussion expands your understanding beyond the scientific complexity, and shares how to successfully transition organoids, spheroids, and powerful 3D models from the lab bench into high-throughput screening environments to truly deliver the next generation of life sciences and drug discovery research.

 As adoption of 3D culture systems accelerates across a wide range of research fields, so does the demand for high-performance, validated cellular stains that can deliver clear, reliable results.
 This resource helpfully spotlights six key publications that showcase how Biotium’s unique cellular stains are successfully applied in labeling cells within spheroids, organoids, and other 3D culture systems, providing you with actionable insights and proven approaches to enhance your own 3D culture studies.